Genius1237/Advanced_ML_Course_Assignments/README.md

 # ML2-assignments
-Solutions to Advanced Machine Learning Assignments 2018-19 from BITS Pilani Hyderabad Campus in C++ with STL
+Solutions to Advanced Machine Learning Assignments 2018-19 from BITS Pilani Hyderabad Campus in C++ with STL Code for each assignment is within the src folder within the folder for each assignment
 ## Matrix Class
 Include the matrix.h file in the code which needs to make use of matrix operations by
 ```cpp